Hugos68/svelte-contextify/README.md

 ## How svelte-contextify fixes the problem

-This library was created to fix the problems mentioned in [thep previous paragraph](#the-problem), it only exposes 1 function called createContext and looks like this:
+This library was created to fix the problems mentioned in [the previous paragraph](#the-problem), it only exposes 1 function called createContext and looks like this:

 ```ts
 import { getContext, setContext } from 'svelte';